josmac69/technical_challenge_l/4_data_architecture/README.md

   * parking lot is back in service
 * `parking_lot_full`: parking lot full
   * ? this could be useful for the analysis, requires further discussion
+* `parking_lot_revenue`: parking lot revenue per day
+  * ? this could be useful for the analysis, requires further discussion

 ##### Parking lot tracking events
 Tracks events on parking lot related to entry and exit of cars and connection with the system on parking lot.
+Data are only appended to the table, no updates or deletes are allowed.
+Table will be indexed by parking_lot_id, user_id, timestamp and event_type.
+Table will most likely be partitioned by date (timestamp rounded to full date).

 Structure:
 * `parking_lot_id`: bigint parking lot identifier
+* `user_id`: bigint user identifier
 * `timestamp`: timestamp of the event
 * `event_type`: type of the event
 * `metadata`: additional metadata